cgarduno1garduno/PSYCH188B/README.md

     # unit connects to a unit in the next layer

     # First a fully-connected (Dense) hidden layer with appropriate input
-    # dimension, 10 outputs, and ReLU activation
+    # dimension, 577 INPUTS AND 300 OUTPUTS, and ReLU activation
     #THIS IS THE INPUT LAYER
     model.add(Dense(
         input_dim=X_train.shape[1], output_dim=layer_sizes[0]